-Sealants are simple, painless, and require no need to drill into the teeth.
+Yes.
+Sealants are simple, applied painlessly, and require no need to drill into the teeth.

 The sealant plastic is made to fill the gaps in the back teeth to smooth over grooves that are highly susceptible to cavities.
 The plastic won’t be effective on smoother front teeth, backs or sides of teeth that do not have pits and grooves.